-15. Defined-Contribution Savings Plan
+14. Defined-Contribution Savings Plan

 The Company sponsors an employee retirement plan (the "401(k) Plan") that provides certain eligible employees of the Company an opportunity to accumulate funds for retirement.
 The Company provides matching contributions on a discretionary basis.
-During the years ended December 31, 2023, 2022 and 2021, the Company recognized expense of \$2.6 million, \$3.2 million and \$1.5 million, respectively, for matching contributions to the 401(k) Plan.
+During the years ended December 31, 2024, 2023 and 2022, the Company recognized expense of \$2.6 million, \$2.6 million and \$3.2 million, respectively, for matching contributions to the 401(k) Plan.

-16. Segment Information
+15. Segment Information

-The Company operates under the following four operating segments: Real Estate, Mortgage, Marketing Funds, and Other.
+The Company operates under the following three reportable segments: Real Estate, Mortgage, and Marketing Funds.
 Mortgage does not meet the quantitative significance test; however, management has chosen to report results for the segment as it believes it will be a key driver of the Company's future success.
+The Company presents all other business activities and operating segments that do not meet the quantitative significance tests for reportable segments under Other.

-Management evaluates the operating results of its segments based upon revenue and adjusted earnings before interest, the provision for income taxes, depreciation and amortization and other non-cash and non-recurring cash charges or other items ("Adjusted EBITDA").
-The Company's presentation of Adjusted EBITDA may not be comparable to similar measures used by other companies.
+The Company's operating segments are assessed by the Company's Chief Executive Officer, its chief operating decision maker (the "CODM").
+The Company's CODM evaluates operating results of its segments based upon forecast or budget operating results against actual operating results, including revenue, operating expenses and adjusted earnings before interest, the provision for income taxes, depreciation and amortization and other non-cash and non-recurring cash charges or other items ("Adjusted EBITDA").
+Adjusted EBITDA is a non-GAAP measure of financial performance that differs from U.S. GAAP and the Company's presentation and evaluation of Adjusted EBITDA may not be a comparable measure to similar measures used by other companies.
+The CODM utilizes these key metrics to make economic decisions of the Company, including as a factor in determining capital allocation among the segments.
 Except for the adjustments identified below in arriving at Adjusted EBITDA, the accounting policies of the reportable segments are the same as those described in Note 2, Summary of Significant Accounting Policies.